Educational Technology

 Guidelines for student research projects (FoPro)

 The aim of the research project is to impart basic competencies for the implementation of educational science questions in empirical research work.
-The focus is on learning in immersive virtual reality environments.
+The focus is on learning in immersive Virtual Reality environments.

-During the course of the seminar, participants develop their own research question on learning processes in virtual reality and go through all the steps of a quantitative research process together.
-Possible questions relate to emotional, motivational or cognitive processes as well as to the acquisition of knowledge when learning with virtual reality.
+During the course of the seminar, participants develop their own research question on learning processes in Virtual Reality and go through all the steps of a quantitative research process together.
+Possible questions relate to emotional, motivational or cognitive processes as well as to the acquisition of knowledge when learning with Virtual Reality.

 Central theoretical approaches, methodological principles and current empirical findings are taught to enable students to work on their research questions in a well-founded manner.
 In addition, students acquire methodological skills for planning and conducting quantitative studies in the field of education.